Progestogen (medication): Generations

 Alternatively, estranes such as noretynodrel and norethisterone are classified as first-generation while gonanes such as norgestrel and levonorgestrel are classified as second-generation, with less androgenic gonanes such as desogestrel, norgestimate, and gestodene classified as third-generation and newer progestins like drospirenone classified as fourth-generation.
 Yet another classification system considers there to be only first- and second-generation progestins.

+Classification of progestins by generation has been criticized and it has been argued that the classification scheme should be abandoned.

 Availability

 Progestogens are available widely throughout the world in many different forms.
 They are present in all birth control pills.

 Etymology

 Progestogens, also termed progestagens, progestogens, or gestagens, are compounds which act as agonists of the progesterone receptors.
 Progestogens include progesterone—which is the main natural and endogenous progestogen—and progestins, which are synthetic progestogens.
 Progestins include the 17α-hydroxyprogesterone derivative medroxyprogesterone acetate and the 19-nortestosterone derivative norethisterone, among many other synthetic progestogens.
 As progesterone is a single compound and has no plural form, the term "progesterones" does not exist and is grammatically incorrect.
 The terms describing progestogens are often confused.
 However, progestogens have differing activities and effects and it is inappropriate to interchange them.